chromaui/chromatic-docs/integrations.md

 7. Click the "Add webhook" button in the Slack section then paste the webhook from step 4 into the input.
 8. 🎉 You'll now receive notifications in your Slack channel.

+> Please note that Slack notifications are not posted for passed builds.

 The custom icon:
 ![Chromatic Slack icon](img/chromatic-slack-icon.png)